ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 ## BlockSpaces

 [BlockSpaces](https://www.blockspaces.com/web3-infrastructure) is a multiweb integration platform that is currently offering Web3 infrastructure for free, up to 10 million transactions supported DAILY.
 To get started, click [here](https://www.blockspaces.com/web3-infrastructure) and leave an email address.
-If being able to integrate your OP dApp to other web2 business platforms (like Quickbooks) interestes you, make sure to sign up for our Multiweb integration waitlist.
+If being able to integrate your OP Mainnet dApp to other web2 business platforms (like Quickbooks) interestes you, make sure to sign up for our Multiweb integration waitlist.

 ### Supported Networks